 Employers, site supervisors or principal contractors/builders have a duty of care to protect subcontractors or employees on their building and construction site from overexposure to UV radiation.

-Use a combined approach including guidelines and policy, worker education and use of Personal Protective Equipment (PPE) and clothing.
+Use a combined approach including guidelines and policy, worker education and use of Personal Protective Equipment (PPE) and clothing to substantially reduce the risk of skin cancer on building and construction sites.

 Elements of a comprehensive sun protection program include: